Halloween Powerball drawing offers the ultimate treat: an estimated $1 billion jackpot - KTVZ

 By Elizabeth Wolfe, CNN

-While hordes of children take to the streets to hunt for sugary sweets this Halloween, it’s the grown ups that could be vying for the real treat: an estimated $1 billion Powerball jackpot.
+While hordes of children take to the streets to hunt for sugary sweets this Halloween, it’s the grown ups who could be vying for the real treat: an estimated $1 billion Powerball jackpot.

 After no lucky winner was able to snag the grand prize in Saturday’s drawing, the jackpot shot up to a $1 billion prize for only the second time in the Powerball’s 30-year history, according to the lottery.